Academic Advising

 All engineering majors require the following courses in calculus and physics:

-Students must complete each of the courses above with a grade of C or better to receive credit.
-The links provided below at the end of this section can be helpful resources for prospective students.
+For most programs Students must complete the courses above with a grade of D minus or better to receive credit towards graduation for these classes.

 All students at NC State must demonstrate competency at the Elementary II level in a foreign language (FL* 102) as a requirement for graduation.
 There are several ways in which newly admitted students may have demonstrated proficiency for the College of Engineering in their high school academic record or earned credit opportunities.
 Academic advisors will cover this topic at New Student Orientation and help students decide whether or not they must take the foreign language placement assessment, which will be offered over the summer if needed.